Driving nuclear physics forward through cutting-edge detector technology and electronics.

 SPIDER

 SPIDER is an array of segmented silicon detectors primarily made for heavy-ion detection in low-energy Coulomb-excitation experiments.
-The array is made out of 7 trapezoidal 300μm thick detectors, each composed of 8 strips.
-Angular coverage is 124-161° covers 17% of 4π.
-These values can be however adjusted by changing the distance of the array from the target.
+The array is made out of 7 trapezoidal 300 μm thick detectors, each composed of 8 strips.
+The angular coverage of 124-161° covers 17% of the full 4π.
+These values can be adjusted by changing the distance of the array from the target.

 SAURON

 SAURON is an annular double-sided silicon stripped ion detector for detection of light charged particles.
-Junction side is divided into 4 quadrants, each with 16 radial strips; ohmic side is divided into 16 azimuthal strips.
-Placing detector at standard 5cm distance from the target provides angular coverage of 25-44° if mounted forward, or 136-154° if mounted backward.
+The Junction side is divided into 4 quadrants, each with 16 radial strips; the ohmic side is divided into 16 azimuthal strips.
+Placing detector at a standard 5 cm distance from the target provides angular coverage of 25-44° if mounted forward, or 136-154° if mounted backward.
 The distance from the target may be adjusted.
 Available are 300, 500, 1000 and 1500 μm thick detectors.
+The detector also allows for particle identification trough pulse shape analysis.

 DANTE

 DANTE is a position-sensitive array of MCP detectors.
-Each MCP has, 40 x 60mm2 with position resolution below 1mm and time resolution of 130ps.
-Individual detectors are mounted on a ring in chevron configuration.
-Five support rings are available covering various &theta angles, from near-zero to 90°.
-Additional support for 2 DANTEs, covering θ from ~42 to ~78°, are available for use in conjunction with SPIDER.
+Each MCP has an active surface of 40 x 60mm2 with position resolution below 1 mm and time resolution of 130 ps.
+Individual detectors are mounted on a ring around the target in a forward direction.
+Five support rings are available covering various angles, from near-zero to 90°.
+The detector is compatible with the SPIDER silicon detector.

 TRACE